Skip to main content

 Create an Install

 Navigate to the Installs tab in the Nuon dashboard, and click on the “Create Install” button, and select the app you want to install.
 This will kick off a provision workflow.
-The stack will be generated and a pre-configured install.tfvars will be provided for it.
-The tfvars file already has the install ID, runner ID, API token, and IAM permissions interpolated, and can be shared with your customer.
+The stack will be generated and pre-configured inputs.auto.tfvars and secrets.auto.tfvars files will be provided for it.
+The tfvars files already have the install ID, runner ID, API token, and IAM permissions interpolated, and can be shared with your customer.

 Install the Stack